V-Sekai/manuals/decisions/2022/20220601-lightweight-quality-avatars.md

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

-1. Ways to define volumes as parametric, and textures based on vectors instead of bitmaps.
+Find ways to define volumes as parametric, and textures based on vectors instead of bitmaps.

 Frame time: Using a mobile chip gives less headroom re: polys that can be dropped.
 Download sizes.
 How long does loading take.

-I don’t love blender, more focused on web based tools fit for mobile processors and reasonable download speeds.
+Yin doesn't love blender, more focused on web based tools fit for mobile processors and reasonable download speeds.

-I have been looking into procedural materials as a lightweight mechanism.
+Yin has been looking into procedural materials as a lightweight mechanism.

 There are two systems, skeleton system and blendshapes.
 Conversion of blend shapes to skeletons is possible.